ARBORproject/arborproject.github.io/README.md

 ## How to participate

+All projects listed on [Discussions](https://github.com/ArborProject/arborproject.github.io/discussions) are seeking collaborators by default.
+(Projects that are not looking for contributors are labeled as _No longer seeking collaborators_)
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details, but here are some starting points:

 * We're using github [Discussions](https://github.com/ArborProject/arborproject.github.io/discussions) to track active projects.
 If you want to propose or start a new project, follow feel free to start a new project thread; you can use [this intro](https://github.com/ArborProject/arborproject.github.io/discussions/1) as a template.